phoenixdataworks/azure-fabric-automation/README.md

   - `Schedule-FabricCapacity.ps1`: Creates schedules for start/stop operations
   - `Schedule-FabricCapacityPattern.ps1`: Creates complex scaling patterns
   - `Deploy-FabricAutomation.ps1`: Used during deployment
-  - `checkRoleAssignment.ps1`: Verifies and manages required RBAC roles

 ## Prerequisites

 - An Azure subscription
 - Contributor access to the Azure subscription or resource group
 - PowerShell 7.0 or later (for local deployment)
-- Microsoft Fabric capacity resource(s)
-- **IMPORTANT:** The ARM template deployment requires both an existing Microsoft Fabric capacity and an existing Azure Automation account
+- **Existing Microsoft Fabric capacity resource**
+- **Existing Azure Automation account**

+> **IMPORTANT:** If the Automation account or Fabric capacity do not already exist, they must be created in the same resource group where you plan to deploy this solution.
+Resources in different resource groups may cause permission issues and prevent the automation from functioning properly.

 ## Security and Permissions